RocketChat/docs-old/administrator-guides/notifications/push-notifications/README.md

 If you and your users intend to use the official Rocket.Chat mobile applications you need to choose this option.

-To allow push notifications to be received on our official mobile application by any server we had to establish a push gateway containing our keys.
-This allows us to protect our secret keys required to send through Apple(APN) and Google(FCM) to send you and your users notifications.
+To allow push notifications to be received on our official mobile application by any server, we had to establish a push gateway containing our keys.
+In doing so, we protect our secret keys required to send through Apple(APN) and Google(FCM) to send you and your users notifications.

 ## Self Configured

-When you choose to roll your own things are a bit more complicated.
-You need to get keys from both Apple and Google, and compile/release your own mobile applications to the app stores so your public keys will be distributed to your users.
+When you choose to self configure the push notifications, things become a bit more complicated.
+First, you need to get keys from both Apple and Google, and compile/release your own mobile applications to the app stores so your public keys will be distributed to your users.

 Then also you will need to add your keys to Rocket.Chat.

+Then you will have to compile for iOS and Android and submit them to the appropriate app stores for review.

+Finally you would direct your users to download your custom version of the Rocket.Chat mobile applications.

 ### Configuring for Android